Taiwanese Flat Cabbage

 Seasons/Availability

-Taiwanese Flat cabbage is available year-round.
+Taiwanese Flat cabbage is available year-round, with a peak season from November to April.

 Current Facts